technogise/dynamo-data-migrations/README.md

 ````
 ### Checking the status of the migrations
 At any time, you can check which migrations are applied (or not).
-Pass the profile option when you want to run the command in specific environmeents(dev,int etc)
+Pass the profile option when you want to run the command in specific environmeents(dev,int etc).

 ````bash
 $ dynamo-data-migrations status --profile dev